Serpents in the Bible: Ancient serpent

 Serpent (Greek: ὄφις; Trans: Ophis, //ˈo.fis//; "snake", "serpent") occurs in the Book of Revelation as the "ancient serpent" or "old serpent"^{(YLT)} used to describe "the dragon",^{[20:2]} Satan the Adversary,^{(YLT)} who is the devil.^{[12:9, 20:2]} This serpent is depicted as a red seven-headed dragon having ten horns, each housed with a diadem.
 The serpent battles Michael the Archangel in a War in Heaven which results in this devil being cast out to the earth.
 While on earth, he pursues the Woman of the Apocalypse and gives power and authority to the Beast.
 Unable to obtain her, he wages war with the rest of her seed (Revelation 12:1–18).
 He who has the key to the abyss and a great chain over his hand, binds the serpent for a thousand years.
 The serpent is then cast into the abyss and sealed within until he is released (Revelation 20:1–3).

-In Christian tradition, the "ancient serpent" is commonly identified with the Genesis serpent and as Satan.
-This identification redefined the Hebrew Bible's concept of Satan ("the Adversary", a member of the Heavenly Court acting on behalf of God to test Job's faith), so that Satan/Serpent became a part of a divine plan stretching from Creation to Christ and the Second Coming.
+In Christian tradition, the "ancient serpent" of Revelation 12:9 and 20:2 is commonly identified with the serpent of Genesis and with Satan or the Devil.
+This identification is not explicit in Genesis itself, where the serpent is not named as Satan or the Devil, but became important in later Christian interpretation of the Eden narrative.

 Religious views

 Biblical apocrypha and deuterocanonical books

-The first deuterocanonical source to connect the serpent with the devil may be Wisdom of Solomon.
-The subject is more developed in the pseudepigraphal-apocryphal Apocalypse of Moses (Vita Adae et Evae) where the devil works with the serpent.
+The first deuterocanonical source to connect the serpent with the devil may be the Book of Wisdom.
+The subject is more developed in the pseudepigraphal Life of Adam and Eve, where the devil works with the serpent.